-50% OFF WITH CODE LAUNCH UNTIL 08/04/2026

 None of that was a discipline problem.

-Look at the rest of your life.
 You hold down a job that asks a lot of you.
-Maybe you train or watch what you eat.
+Maybe you train hard, or you watch what you eat.
 You handle money like an adult.
 In most areas, you do the hard thing and move on.
-Your phone is the one place where your discipline keeps losing, over and over, to a habit you don't even enjoy.

-A man who gets himself to the gym at 6 a.m. can't keep himself off Instagram for one evening.
-The willpower didn't disappear on the walk from the gym to the couch.
-Something else is going on, and that something else is the design of the apps themselves.
+A person who gets himself to the gym at 6 a.m. can't keep himself off Instagram for one evening.
+Your willpower didn't disappear on the walk from the gym to the couch.

-Losing to those algorithms doesn't make you weak.
-It means you're outmatched.
-And being outmatched is a problem you can solve, because the answer isn't more willpower.
+And being outmatched is a problem you can actually solve, because the answer isn't more willpower.
 It's changing the fight.

 So you change the fight.

-The whole idea: willpower is the fuel, and friction is the system.
 Fuel runs out, but a system doesn't.
 Every bit of friction you set up keeps working regardless of today's motivation.
-You set your system once, and it holds.

 That is why this works where trying harder didn't.
 Your willpower is no longer alone against the algorithms every single day.
 You are rigging the fight in your favor, one small change at a time, until there's nothing left pulling you back.